eightspokes/chart_processor_package/README.md

 ## Chart update schedule

-FAA publishes their digital aeronautical charts every 28/56 days.
+The FAA publishes their digital aeronautical charts on a fixed schedule every 28/56 days.
+These charts are available for download at: https://www.faa.gov/air_traffic/flight_info/aeronav/digital_products/vfr/

-The schedule can be found here: https://www.faa.gov/air_traffic/flight_info/aeronav/productcatalog/doles/
+The official release schedule can be found here: https://www.faa.gov/air_traffic/flight_info/aeronav/productcatalog/doles/

-The schedule is stored under the update_schedule key in the JSON config file - chart_service_config_json.
+Our system tracks this schedule and stores it in the JSON config file under the `update_schedule` key.
 It consists of a list of years, each containing an array of release dates in MM-DD-YYYY format:

 ```
 "update_schedule": [